-In 2009, she returned to ESPN as a studio host for SEC Weekly on ESPNU, as a sideline reporter for the SEC Network’s college football games and a play-by-play announcer for SEC Network and NCAA women’s college basketball and softball games.
-For the 2011 season of SEC Network college football coverage, Capuano expanded her role to write a blog for the SEC Digital Network and ESPNPlus website.
+In 2009, she returned to ESPN as a studio host for SEC Weekly on ESPNU, as a sideline reporter for ESPN Regional Television’s syndicated SEC college football games and a play-by-play announcer for NCAA women’s college basketball and softball games.
+In 2011, Capuano expanded her role to write a blog for the SEC Digital Network and ESPNPlus website.

 From 2004-08, Capuano wore a variety of hats for FSN Northwest, a regional cable station serving Washington, Oregon, Idaho, Montana and Alaska.
 Along with anchoring pre and postgame coverage for FSN-NW’s primary broadcast partners, the Seattle Mariners, Seattle SuperSonics and Pac-10 Conference, she added sideline reporter to her resume, covering the Seahawks for FOX as well as Washington, Washington State and Oregon State.

 As a play-by-play announcer for college basketball, Capuano was the first woman to call Pac-10 men’s game on FSN.
 She also covered the WNBA and a variety of NCAA women’s sports, including the national voice of Pac-10 Soccer on FSN in 2006-08.
 At the time, Capuano also was a regular contributor to FSN Detroit’s programming, working from the anchor studio for coverage of the Tigers, Pistons, Red Wings and Big Ten Conference.

 During her four years in the Pacific Northwest, Capuano covered Super Bowl XL, the NBA Playoffs, a National Championship for the 2005 Washington Volleyball Squad, WNBA Playoffs (including a WNBA title for the 2004 Seattle Storm), several Championship efforts by local collegiate teams and WIAA and OSAA State High School Championships.